Metabolic Rate Test

 But be sure to ask a few key questions when you book in for the test at these centres.
 These questions include:

-Watch this Metabolic Rate Video to see the test in action.
+Watch this Metabolic Rate Video to see a test in action.
 Please be patient while it loads.

 Basal Metabolic Rate (BMR) is often confused with the term Resting Energy Expenditure (REE).
 Speak with your dietitian or exercise expert about what these terms mean for you.